 A total of 1250 data points were collected with 250 data points for each of the five uplink conditions.
-Distributions of data are shown below as a combined box-and-whisker plot with a mean-standard deviation overlay.
+Distributions of data are shown as a combined box-and-whisker plot with a mean-standard deviation overlay (e.g., see Figure 3.1).
 The mean and standard deviation are shown by a green rectangle extended plus and minus the standard deviation away from the central green line representing the mean of the distribution.
 The box portion shows the median (red vertical line) and the interquartile distance in both directions.
 The interquartile distances represent the 25-50 percentile and 50-75 percentile of the data and are not necessarily equal in size.
 The notch in the box is an estimate of significant differences.
 If the median of one distribution falls outside the notch on another, then the difference between the two distributions is statistically significant.
-On both sides of the box the whiskers extend 1.5 times the interquartile distance on that side.
-Any data points falling outside the whiskers are shown individually as a red cross.
+On both sides of the box the whiskers are shown individually as an orange circle.

-A. Delivery Accuracy and Precision
+Delivery Accuracy and Precision

 The delivery accuracy and precision are measures of how precisely the IM algorithm is able to achieve the desired spacing goal.
 Previous work has shown that the delivery error roughly follows a Gaussian distribution, at least for the central peak.
-Therefore, summary statistics are shown for the delivery error distribution as mean plus standard deviation.
-However, since it is the tails of the distribution that affects safety and throughput, the central 95% of the data, symmetric around the median, is also shown.
-The summary statistics of delivery accuracy for Run 1 are shown in Table 3.
-Uplink option 3B9 had the smallest mean in delivery accuracy while option 3A9 had the smallest standard deviation.
-Figure 3 shows the box-and-whisker plot for Run 1 for each of the uplink options.
+Therefore, summary statistics are shown for both the mean and standard deviation of the delivery.
+The central 95% of the data, symmetric around the median, is also shown.
+The summary statistics of delivery accuracy for Run 1 are shown in Table 3.1.
+Uplink option 3B9 had the smallest mean delivery accuracy while option 3A9 had the smallest standard deviation.
+Figure 3.1 shows the box-and-whisker plot for Run 1 for each of the uplink options.

-Option mean(s) σ (s) median(s) 95%(s)
+Option Mean (s) σ (s) Median (s) 95% (s)

 2A4 1.809 2.719 1.800 11.225

 3A4 1.921 2.798 1.500 11.375

 3B4 1.606 2.507 1.300 10.300

 3A9 1.973 2.368 1.800 8.350

 3B9 1.562 2.624 1.500 8.850

-Table 3: Run 1 - Delivery Error at Final Approach Fix statistics.
+Table 3.1: Run 1 - Delivery Error at Final Approach Fix statistics.

-Figure 3: Box-and-whisker plot for delivery error across the five uplink options for Run 1.
+Figure 3.1: Phoenix Airspace.
+Box-and-whisker plot for delivery error across the five uplink options for Run 1.

-For all four runs (Section II D), ANOVA tests were performed to identify any statistically significant differences in the mean delivery error (p < 0.05).
+For all four runs, ANOVA tests were performed to identify any statistically significant differences in the mean delivery error (p < 0.05).
 The tests identified statistically significant differences between options 3A4 and both 3A9 and 3B9 in Run 3.
 In Run 4, options 3B9 and 3A4 were determined to have statistically significant differences.
-No statistically significant differences were found in delivery error as a function of uplink option in Runs

-1 and 2.
+No statistically significant differences were found in delivery error as a function of uplink option in Runs 1 and 2.
 Statistically significant differences were also found in delivery error as a function of uplink points (four vs. nine) in Runs 3 and 4.